Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

-Provider shall make all records (including, but not limited to, financial and medical records) pertaining to services rendered under this Attachment available at Provider's expense for administrative, civil and/or criminal review, audit, evaluation, inspection, investigation and/or prosecution by authorized federal and state personnel, including an‘: Representatives on or any duly authorized state or federal designee.
-Access will be either through on- site review of records or mailed copies at TennCare's or the State Agency's discretion and during normal business hours, unless there are exigent circumstances, in which case access will be at any time at TennCare's or the State Agency's discretion Requested records shall be provided at no expense to Lanearn or State Agency, its Representative, em or any duly authorized state or federal designee.
+Provider shall make all records (including, but not limited to, financial and medical records) pertaining to services rendered under this Attachment available at Provider's expense for administrative, civil and/or criminal review, audit, evaluation, inspection, investigation and/or prosecution by authorized federal and state personnel, including ae Representatives and or any duly authorized state or federal designee.
+Access will be either through on- site review of records or mailed copies at TennCare's or the State Agency's discretion and during normal business hours, unless there are exigent circumstances, in which case access will be at any time at TennCare's or the State Agency's discretion Requested records shall be provided at no expense to amicam or State Agency, its Representative, eM or any duly authorized state or federal designee.
 Paper records must be signed by rendering provider; electronic records must have capability of affixing an electronic signature to notes added by rendering provider.
 ## 5.19.2
 Provider shall make all records, including, but not limited to, financial, administrative and medical records available to the State Agency, its Representatives, or any duly authorized state or federal designee.
-The State Agency, its Representatives, or any duly authorized state or federal designee or entity shall have the right to evaluat rough inspection, evaluation, review or request, whether announced or unannounced, or other means, any record pertinent to this Attachment, including but not limited to medical records, billing records, financial records, and/or any records related to services rendered, quality, appropriateness and timeliness of services and/or any records relevant to an administrative, civil and/or criminal investigation and/or prosecution, and such evaluation, inspection, review or request, when performed or requested,
+The State Agency, its Representatives, or any duly authorized state or federal designee or entity shall have the right to evaluate through inspection, evaluation, review or request, whether announced or unannounced, or other means, any record pertinent to this Attachment, including but not limited to medical records, billing records, financial records, and/or any records related to services rendered, quality, appropriateness and timeliness of services and/or any records relevant to an administrative, civil and/or criminal investigation and/or prosecution, and such evaluation, inspection, review or request, when performed or requested, shall be performed with the immediate cooperation of the Provider.
+Such records are to be